nyu-cso18spring/recitaion/r05/CSO_CHEAT_SHEET.md

 2. The deadline is 11:59 PM on the due date for every lab and recitation.
 Any late submission will not be considered.
    * For example, if I, nyu-student-test, submit at 0:06 AM for recitation, I realized that submission will be ignored.
    * Some students submitted the code 10 minutes late and got 0 for their recitation exercises.
-3. All the future recitation deadlines will be on Tuesday nights instead of Monday (this recitation is due on Friday).
+3. All the future recitation deadlines will be on Thursday nights instead of Wednesday (this recitation is due on Friday).
 4. I must follow all the instructions CSO graders and instructors post on Piazza, especially the pinned posts.
    * For example, CSO graders have posted how to use grace days for labs.
 In the future, any submission with a incorrect format will be ignored.
 5. When doing labs, I have to always follow the instructions.
 I, nyu-student-test, won't change the output format.
 If I don't understand the output format, I'll ask on Piazza.